Please be aware that this site is having a large update! If you are struggling to find something, please search for it, using the search bar!

 You can navigate to relevant sections using the contents below:

-The diverse types of societies at the University of York offer an array of opportunities for students to delve into fields such as media or to just start a new sport or hobby and socialise with students from your department.
+The diverse types of societies at the University of York offer an array of opportunities for students to delve into fields such as media or to start a new hobby and socialise with other like-minded students.

 Besides that, opportunities to become a rep is available through elections held every year during Semester 2.